Saurabh-8816/GroundWater_Report/README.md

 # GroundWater_Report
-A Dashboard built to by analysing ground water reports.
+A Dashboard built to analyze groundwater reports.

+## Database used